Hallandale Beach And Broward County Florida Child Custody Attorney

 Child custody has historically been one of the most contested issues in most divorce proceedings.
 Most people in a divorce love their children and care what happens to them as a result of the divorce proceedings.
-If you are facing a custody battle in the Dade County area, you could hire a general practitioner who handles all types of law, or you could hire a family law specialist in child custody matters, or time-sharing as it is now known.
+If you are facing a custody battle in the Miami-Dade County area, you could hire a general practitioner who handles all types of law, or you could hire a family law specialist in child custody matters or time sharing as it is now known.

-Since 1993, I have been a Certified Marital and Family Law Specialist.
+Since 1993, I have been a certified marital and family law specialist.
 This certification is difficult to earn, and only 264 lawyers in the entire state of Florida have earned this honor (there are more than 88,000 lawyers in Florida).
-I focus my legal practice as an attorney exclusively on family law matters, and this is what I have been doing for over 30 years.
+I focus my legal practice as an attorney exclusively on family law matters, and this is what I have been doing for over 35 years.

 My law firm can handle all matters related to custody/time-sharing disputes in a divorce: